Traveling-wave tube

 A major advantage of the TWT over some other microwave tubes is its ability to amplify a wide range of frequencies i.e. a large bandwidth.
 The bandwidth of the helix TWT can be as high as two octaves, while the cavity versions have bandwidths of 10–20%.
 Operating frequencies range from 300 MHz to 50 GHz.
 The power gain of the tube is on the order of 40 to 70 decibels, and output power ranges from a few watts to megawatts.

-TWTs account for over 50% of the sales volume of all microwave vacuum tubes.
-They are widely used as the power amplifiers and oscillators in radar systems, communication satellite and spacecraft transmitters, and electronic warfare systems.
+TWTs are widely used as the power amplifiers and oscillators in radar systems, communication satellite and spacecraft transmitters, and electronic warfare systems.

 Description

-A Basic TWT
+A basic TWT

 The TWT is an elongated vacuum tube with an electron gun (a heated cathode that emits electrons) at one end.
 A voltage applied across the cathode and anode accelerates the electrons towards the far end of the tube, and an external magnetic field around the tube focuses the electrons into a beam.
 At the other end of the tube the electrons strike the "collector", which returns them to the circuit.

 Wrapped around the inside of the tube, just outside the beam path, is a helix of wire, typically oxygen-free copper.
 The RF signal to be amplified is fed into the helix at a point near the emitter end of the tube.
 The signal is normally fed into the helix via a waveguide or electromagnetic coil placed at one end, forming a one-way signal path, a directional coupler.

 By controlling the accelerating voltage, the speed of the electrons flowing down the tube is set to be similar to the speed of the RF signal running down the helix.
 The signal in the wire causes a magnetic field to be induced in the center of the helix, where the electrons are flowing.
 Depending on the phase of the signal, the electrons will either be sped up or slowed down as they pass the windings.
 This causes the electron beam to "bunch up", known technically as "velocity modulation".
 The resulting pattern of electron density in the beam is an analog of the original RF signal.

 Because the beam is passing the helix as it travels, and that signal varies, it causes induction in the helix, amplifying the original signal.
 By the time it reaches the other end of the tube, this process has had time to deposit considerable energy back into the helix.
 A second directional coupler, positioned near the collector, receives an amplified version of the input signal from the far end of the RF circuit.
 Attenuators placed along the RF circuit prevent the reflected wave from traveling back to the cathode.

 Higher powered helix TWTs usually contain beryllium oxide ceramic as both a helix support rod and in some cases, as an electron collector for the TWT because of its special electrical, mechanical, and thermal properties.